gmflau/google-dev-day-workshop/lab5/README.md

 ```bash
 kubectl create configmap redis-di-config --from-file=config.yaml -n default
 ```
+You might need to wait for 30 seconds or more for the configmap to be ready for next step.

 Deploy the RDI configuration:
 ```bash
 kubectl exec -n default -it pod/redis-di-cli -- redis-di deploy